State of the School 2019

 - RCDS Institute for Innovative Teaching and Learning - provides five annual $10,000 fellowships to faculty who lead an innovative project that benefits the School.

-Fifteen million dollars of the capital campaign is dedicated to advancing campus facilities to support excellence and innovation.
-Two major projects are currently under construction with scheduled openings this year.
+Fifteen million dollars of the capital campaign has been dedicated to advancing campus facilities to support excellence and innovation.

-The Dunn Performing Arts Center is undergoing a major renovation that will be completed in March 2018.
-The renovation includes a conversion to tiered seating for 480 people to accommodate the entire Upper School – students and faculty; an extended two-story foyer for access to the upper seating areas and more gathering space; improved sound and lighting for music and drama performances; and improved sight lines for the entire audience.
+The Dunn Performing Arts Center underwent a major renovation and was opened in the spring of 2018.
+The renovation included a conversion to tiered seating for 480 people to accommodate the entire Upper School – students and faculty; an extended two-story foyer for access to the upper seating areas and more gathering space; improved sound and lighting for music and drama performances; and improved sight lines for the entire audience.

-Construction on the Cohen Center for the Creative Arts is well underway,and the building remains on schedule to open in the fall of 2018.
-The creative arts programs at Rye Country Day will benefit greatly from the increased collaboration facilitated by a dedicated, centralized location.
-The Cohen Center features digital art studios for photography and videography; two large studios for ceramics, sculpture, painting, and drawing; an innovative design MakerSpace, which is a creativity lab for projects that encompass RCDS’s commitment to STEAM and design thinking; an experimental, state-of-the-art black box theater, with seating for 200, which will act as a learning space for students in all three divisions as they develop critical 21st century skills, including collaboration, leadership, public speaking, and creativity.
+The Cohen Center for the Creative Arts opened in the fall of 2018.
+The creative arts programs at Rye Country Day is benefitting from the increased collaboration facilitated by a dedicated, centralized location.
+The Cohen Center features digital art studios for photography and videography; two large studios for ceramics, sculpture, painting, and drawing; an innovative design MakerSpace, which is a creativity lab for projects that encompass RCDS’s commitment to STEAM and design thinking; an experimental, state-of-the-art black box theater, with seating for 200, which act as a learning space for students in all three divisions as they develop critical 21st century skills, including collaboration, leadership, public speaking, and creativity.

-After construction of the Cohen Center, the RCDS campus will have just 10,000 square feet of buildable space remaining on the current campus.
+After construction of the Cohen Center, the RCDS campus has just 10,000 square feet of buildable space remaining on the current campus.
 Therefore, the School is actively exploring other potential property acquisitions that would allow for further expansion of facilities.

 For the better part of three decades, RCDS has expressed interest in the 9-acre parcel across Boston Post Road.
-As of early 2018, the School is in the best position yet to move forward with this possibility.
-Governor Cuomo recently signed a bill presented by State Assemblyman Steve Otis that allows the Thruway Authority to sell the parcel to RCDS for recreational use contingent on a shared-use agreement with the City of Rye.
+The School is in the best position yet to move forward with this possibility.
+Governor Cuomo signed a bill sponsored by State Assemblyman Steve Otis that allows the Thruway Authority to sell the parcel to RCDS for recreational use contingent on a shared-use agreement with the City of Rye.
 The School is highly optimistic that those negotiations will result in a deal that benefits both the school and the city, and will have a tremendous positive impact on our campus footprint and facility opportunities.

 Below is an example of how the property might be developed to provide additional athletic facilities and parking.
 Stay tuned for more updates.